Violin Concerto No. 3 (Mozart)

 The Violin Concerto No. 3 in G major, K. 216, was composed by Wolfgang Amadeus Mozart in Salzburg in 1775 when he was 19 years old.
-In a letter to his father, Mozart called it the "Straßburg-Concert".
+In a letter to his father, Mozart called it the "Strasbourg Concerto".
 Researchers believe this epithet comes from the motive in the third movement's Allegretto in the central section, a local dance that already had appeared as a musette-imitating tune in a symphony by Carl Ditters von Dittersdorf.

 Instrumentation

 The work is scored for solo violin, two flutes (second movement only), two oboes (tacet in the second movement), two horns in G and D, and strings.

 Movements

 The piece is in three movements:

 I. Allegro

 The Allegro is in sonata form, opening with a G major theme played by the orchestra.
+The first theme takes up the orchestral ritornello similar to Aminta's aria "Aer tranquillo e dì sereni" from Mozart's opera Il re pastore.
 The main theme is a bright and happy discussion between the solo violin and the accompaniment, followed by a modulation to the dominant D major, then to its parallel key D minor.
 It experiments in other keys, but does not settle and eventually, heads back to the tonic, G major, in the recapitulation.